LISTEN

 Directed by: Pete Davis and Rebecca Davis.

-Score description: Highly animated to match the wonderful animated sequences by Mark Lopez.
+Score description: Strong character pieces to match the wonderful animated sequences by Mark Lopez.
 Lots of Americana orchestration and color, recorded by a Hollywood studio chamber orchestra.

 ALGIERS, AMERICA: THE RELENTLESS PURSUIT